MengerSponge/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 People Used:

 Cricket/Cordell recommending how to make 4x4 subplot table look better.
-Dr. Reid is also another contributor after I stole your code from the project's markdown file to make my header look nice.
+Dr. Reid is also another contributor because I used your raw markdown file's syntax as a base for my equations.

 Websites Used: